aneesh5/Machine_Learning/README.md

 #Machine Learning - Linear Regression Model,
-#Jupyter Notebook
+Worked on cropslabel dataset and calculated the accuracy of the model.
-Worked on cropslabel.csv and found the accuracy of the model, Even Preprocessing is done in the ipynb file
+Preprocessing was also done for the above dataset